 If you can’t approach the conversation with love and concern being your primary motivation, you may not be the right person for the conversation.
 If you can broach the topic with non-accusatory language, putting selfishness aside and communicating the challenge effectively, then move forward.

 Remember that this should be a two-way conversation.
-After you’ve expressed your own concerns, ask some questions how to record your screen on androidthat will encourage your friend to reflect, and express her own concerns and goals.
+After you’ve expressed your own concerns, ask some questions that will encourage your friend to reflect, and express her own concerns and goals.
 For example, “Do you think that you need to make some changes?”
 “How can I help you?”